Divine Brown: Career

 In January 2011, Brown recorded a tribute to Dennis Brown, "Sitting & Watching".
 Brown's third album Something Fresh is set to be released in Fall 2013 under Universal Canada.
 After a three-year hiatus, Divine Brown marks her return to the spotlight with a collection of brand new music for her fans.
 Executive Produced by Divine and her manager Stephane Lecuyer, "Something Fresh" continues her commitment to the hearty soul music of yore with a bright, contemporary spin courtesy of noted songwriter/producers The Rezza Brothers of Toronto (Obie Trice, DMC, The Commodores).
-Divine offers that the new album possesses an "old school vibe with a new school twist" and as such, "Something Fresh" draws upon the blueprint of her first two hit albums displaying her retro sensibilities while fully representing today through its lyrical content, musical arrangements and hip-hop inspired production values to be a decidedly fresh contemporary Soul/R&B offering.First single "Gone" is set to release early summer.
-"Gone" produced and co-written by the Rezza Brothers.
-In 2016, Brown performed with Gowan as backup vocalist on a small string of shows in the Toronto area.
+Divine offers that the new album possesses an "old school vibe with a new school twist" and as such, "Something Fresh" draws upon the blueprint of her first two hit albums displaying her retro sensibilities while fully representing today through its lyrical content, musical arrangements and hip-hop inspired production values to be a decidedly fresh contemporary Soul/R&B offering.
+The first single "Gone" is set to release in early summer.
+"Gone" was produced and co-written by the Rezza Brothers.
+In 2016, Brown performed with Gowan as a backup vocalist on a small string of shows in the Toronto area.

 In October 2016 Divine Brown announced on social media a brand new single is set to drop titled "Love Alibi" a collaboration with Universal Music Publishing & Songwriting duo 80 Empire.
 Release date November 1, 2016.

+In 2023, she portrayed Hélène Kuragina in the Canadian premiere of the musical Natasha, Pierre & The Great Comet of 1812.